justinribeiro/lighthouse-action/README.md

 For full details on how to define a lighthouse configuration file, see [Lighthouse Configuration](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md) for more information.

 For full details on how to define a lighthouse budget.json file, see [Performance Budgets (Keep Request Counts Low And File Sizes Small)](https://developers.google.com/web/tools/lighthouse/audits/budgets) for more information.

+For a live example of this action in practice, see [my blog-pwa repo workflow](https://github.com/justinribeiro/blog-pwa/blob/master/.github/workflows/main.yml).

 ## Inputs